adform/adform-tracking-android-sdk/README.md

 	AdformTrackingSdk.setSendSimCardStateEnabled(true);
 ```

-## Send inforamtion to multiple clients
+## Send information to multiple clients

 It is possible to send tracking information to multiple clients by defining each client Tracking id.